coillarach/SET09102/practicals/troubleshooting.md

 not in your system path.
 To work around this, find out which directory `dotnet` is in, `cd` to that directory and run the command from there.

+If the .NET MAUI is already installed using Visual Studio Installer, uninstall it together with .NET and follow these steps:

+1. Delete all files and folders in `C:/Program Files (x86)/dotnet`
+2. Run the command `dotnet new install Microsoft.Maui.Templates`
+3. Install .NET MAUI and .NET again using Visual Studio Installer

 </details>